Do you want to see the diversity of Colombian landscapes? Let me show you my six favorite places to see nature and wilderness in Colombia

 The Cocora Natural National Park is not only a place for adventurers and trekking fans, it is also the home of the Colombian National Tree: The wax palm, a palm that can reach incredible heights of up to 80 meters and only grows in this region.
 Cocora is the place where you feel like you are in the middle of the latest Jurassic Park movie set and an obligatory destination if you want to see some astonishing Colombian landscapes and try the best coffee in the world.

 It´s hard to believe that only a 30 min ride from the rainforest in Cocora and 6-8 hours of trekking you will find yourself in the middle of the Andean mountain range and on one of the highest peaks in Colombia and South America.

-Snowy peaks and impressive landscapes at the Los Nevados Natural National Park
+Snowy peaks at the Los Nevados Natural National Park

-Located only 30 minutes from the Cocora National Park, Los Nevados National Park has eight volcanos and peaks for climbers and adventure junkies – the right place in Colombia if you want to see snow and landscapes, which look like postcards from Iceland.
+Located only 30 minutes from the Cocora National Park, Los Nevados National Park has eight volcanos and peaks for climbers and adventure junkies – Alpine climbers come from all over the world to explore this national park and explore the wilderness of some of these Colombian landscapes.

 Los Nevados National Park is one of the few places in the world where you can experience that many thermal floors in one single location.
 From template locations like the rainforest and the coffee plantations where temperature ranges from 15 to 23°C, to glacial locations like the Ruiz peak located 5300 meters above sea level.

 Would you believe me if I told you that you can find a desert located only 300 km away?

 With temperatures between 20 and 35°C and located only 300 km from the Colombian capital, the Tatacoa desert is the second largest desert in Colombia (the Guajira region in northern Colombia has the largest) and is home to thousands of species like turtles, eagles, snakes and rodents.